Understanding plasticity in neural networks: Two Simple Studies on Plasticity

 Section~\ref{sec:interventions} addresses the question: \textbf{how can we mitigate plasticity loss?} It evaluates the effectiveness of a range of interventions on the network architecture and on the optimization protocol, focusing on methods known to increase the smoothness of the loss landscape, applying the same evaluation protocol as described in this section in order to measure plasticity across our classification MDP testbed.

-\section{Two simple studies on plasticity}
+\section{Two Simple Studies on Plasticity}

 We begin with some interpretable examples of learning problems where plasticity loss occurs.
-These examples illustrate how the design of optimizers can interact with nonstationarity to produce instabilities that drive plasticity loss in one of the examples above, and explore how the dynamics of gradient-based optimizers might affect more subtle properties of the loss landscape.
+These examples illustrate how the design of optimizers can interact with nonstationarity to destabilize training, and explore how the dynamics of gradient-based optimizers might affect more subtle properties of the loss landscape.